Battle of Thurles

-The Battle of Thurles took place in October 1174 near Thurles in County Tipperary, and was a significant engagement of the Norman invasion of Ireland.
-The forces of an alliance of Irish led by the High King Ruaidrí Ua Conchobair defeated an English expedition led by the Earl Richard "Strongbow" de Clare and forced the Anglo-Norman army to retreat.
+The Battle of Thurles took place in October 1174 near Thurles in County Tipperary, and was a significant engagement of the Anglo-Norman invasion of Ireland.
+The forces of an alliance of Irish led by the High King Ruaidrí Ua Conchobair defeated an Anglo-Norman expedition led by the Earl Richard "Strongbow" de Clare and forced the English army to retreat.

 According to the Annals of the Four Masters (English translation):